emastra/actor-google-trends-scraper/README.md

 }
 ```

-### Open an issue
+### Report issues
-If you find any bug, please create an issue on the actor [Github page](https://github.com/emastra/actor-google-trends-scraper).
+If you find any bugs, please create an issue on the [GitHub page](https://github.com/emastra/actor-google-trends-scraper).